mileweb/docs-content-cdn/docs/portal/identities-and-access/managing-roles.md

 3. From the Roles page, click the name of the role you want to edit and then click **Edit** at the top right of the Role Details page.<br><U>OR </u></br>
    Click the **Actions** drop-down list for the role you want to edit, and then select **Edit**.<br>

-4. Make your changes in the Edit Role form (see the table above).
+4. Make your changes in the Edit Role form (for assistance, see the table above).
 Required fields are denoted by an asterisk (\*).

 5. Click **Save**.